MiNeves00/Deep-RL-Nano-Project-1/Project2-ContinuousControl/Report.md

 To deal with the huge variation in the obtained score by the model both when training and when testing a technique called Replay Priority could be enforced.

 This technique replays some experiences with a higher priority, for example in the cases where they led to great results or to horrible ones, so as to replay important experiences more frequently, and therefore learn more efficiently and make less mistakes.
-This should probably help to reduce the variance in the attained score by the network, making it more consistent.
+This should probably help to reduce the variance in the attained score by the network, making it more consistent and faster to train.

 - Saving the Replay Memory

 In addition to the weights of the network being saved when it achieves the desired score goal, the replay memory itself could also be saved to allow for further training of a previous network using its past experiences in addition to new ones.

-- DDQN (Double Deep Q Network)

-Double Q-learning can make estimation more robust by selecting the best action using one set of parameters *W*, but evaluating it using a different set of parameters *W'*.
-Since we already have a second network (the target network), this implementation would not be to difficult, neither would it weight significantly more computationally.
+- Dropout Regularization

+As discussed before, dropout could be changed to apply regularization only to the local network or to apply the shutdown to the exact same nodes between the local and the target network.
+This way the local network would not be chassing a moving target.

+In addition, dropout could also be implemented in the critic network if attention is given to the problem previously mentioned.

+- Ornstein-Uhlenbeck Noise

+As also discussed before in the results section, maybe an aproach where noise was only added to some actions based on a probability could help the model still learn properly while also reducing its variance.
+This could be implemented along side the current implementation which only starts adding the noise after the network has matured.

+- Gradient Clipping

+Like seen in the course classes gradient clipping can be a valuable technique to avoid the model getting stuck on a set of bad weights.

 ### Hyperparameter Values

-These values were choosen based on what the scientific community usually agrees are the best, however they can be changed using trial and error to improve model performance and decrease training time.
+Despite the exploration done, as shown in the results section, better hyperparameters could still be discovered in order to fine tune the model.

+This is a struggle a lot of AI project always faces since it is hard to know which hyperparameter values work best for each project.

+## **Conclusion**